zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 ## Partial Posts List Template

 Create a partial template at `layouts/partials/posts-list.html`.
-We use a partial because the layout logic for post vs draft list is virtually the same.
+We use a partial here because the layout logic for the post vs draft list is virtually the same.
 The only difference is whether drafts are shown.

+Okay, let's break it down.
+We start by defining an `$isPosts` variable.
+If `$isPosts` is true, we know the current context is the posts list.
+Otherwise, we know the drafts list is the current context.

+Then we define a `$pages` variable which gets all the pages in the posts section.

+Then we do our filtering.
+If `$isPosts` is true, we reassign `$pages` with all **non-draft** posts.
+Otherwise, we reassign `$pages` with all **draft** posts.

+Finally, we do some things you're used to: show the page title, and iterate the `$pages` to create a list of posts.

 ```html
 {{ $isPosts := eq .RelPermalink "/posts/" }}